polarcia/if_demo1/README.md

-# Python initial exercices
+## Python initial exercices
-Some fundamental python exemples;
+1. Some fundamental python exemples;
+2. a tax calculator